Camiguin hanging parrot

 The Camiguin hanging parrot (Loriculus camiguinensis) is a hanging parrot endemic to the Philippine island of Camiguin, where its habitat is diminishing.
 The taxonomy of this population of parrots on Camiguin is uncertain.
+While it has yet to be assessed by the IUCN Red List, it is believed that this species is threatened and is declining primarily due to the cagebird trade.

-Description
+Description and taxonomy

 The Camiguin hanging parrot is mostly green with blue throat, face and thighs, and a red tail and red crown.
 Males and female birds look identical, which is unusual for a hanging parrot native to the Philippines.
-Only the males of all the other populations living on other islands have a red area on their fronts.
+Only the males of all the other populations living on other islands have a red area on their fronts.Voice includes a rapid "tsik-tsik-tsik!"

-Taxonomy

 In 2006, the hanging parrots living on the island of Camiguin, off the northern coast of Mindanao, were described as a separate species than the Philippine hanging parrot (Loriculus philippensis).
+Itis differentiated by its blue face, red crown, longer tail and lack of sexual dimorphism.
 However, more research and DNA analysis is required to clarify their taxonomy.

+Ecology and behavior

+Diet consists of nectar, seeds, wild bananas of the Musa genus, soft fruit, berries and flowers.
+Mostly seen alone but also occurs in pairs and small groups.

+Breeding season is September to November.
+Nests in tree cavities in dead tree-ferns.

+Habitat and conservation status

+This species is only found in lowland forest and secondary growth from 150 to 1,700 meters above sea level.

+The International Union for Conservation of Nature has not yet recognised this species as separate and thus has not yet assessed the Camiguin hanging parrot.
+It is generally believed that this species is threatened as it is already rare on the island.
+It is severely threatened by illegal wildlife trade.